by Justin Kent / Dec 7th 2022

-Justin burst onto the Canadian running scene this past spring after winning the 2019 Vancouver Sun Run; a feat that hadn’t been accomplished by a local since 1992.
+Justin burst onto the Canadian running scene after winning the 2019 Vancouver Sun Run; a feat that hadn’t been accomplished by a local since 1992.

 Born and raised in Surrey BC, Justin’s love for athletics began at an early age running in the trails with his father.
 Over his career, he has found success in events ranging from the 1500m to the marathon – representing Canada at the 2017 Francophone Games and 2019 World Cross Country Relay Championships.
 He currently lives and trains in Vancouver with the BC Endurance Project and has aspirations to continue representing Canada on the world stage.